CRD716/gpt-pilot/README.md

 ---

-GPT Pilot aims to research to what extent the best LLMS can be utilized to generate fully working, production-ready apps while a developer oversees the implementation.
+GPT Pilot aims to research to what extent the best LLMs can be utilized to generate fully working, production-ready apps while a developer oversees the implementation.

 **The main idea is that AI can write most of the code for an app (maybe 95%), but for the rest, a developer is and will be needed until we get full AGI**.